-What To do With Leftover Felt
+What To do With Felt Scraps

 - cut two or three (or more, depending on the child’s age) colors of leftover felt into shapes of your choice.

 - Add several containers or bowls or cups – as many as there are colors of felt – and that’s it.

 I used plastic Ikea Kalas bowls in the same color as felt, but any other will do just fine.
 You can even sew a few of the Kaia fabric bins, these will double as great pencil organizers for your kids room.
 If you use cups of the same color, make sure you mark which color goes into which cup.
 This can be done either by placing a piece of colored paper into the cup, attaching a clothespin (in the appropriate color), etc.

 Sorting is one of the early math activities that can be used either with materials (loose parts, i.e. sorting buttons, beans, sticks, anything you might imagine) or even in combination with your kid’s favorite toys (see one of my latest posts on sorting by size here).
 And it’s a nice calming activity – both for you when cutting little shapes and the child when sorting the soft felt pieces.

 - make a button snake (perfect fine motor skill for toddlers!)

 - play with diy felt letters

 - make felt board toys